tackiehellen-ux/SAD-Assignment/README.md

 #### Acceptance Criteria

 - **Given** a patient has a scheduled appointment,
-- **When** the patient selects a new available appointment time,
+- **When** the patient requests a reschedule to a new appointment time less than 24 hours before the original appointment,
+- **Then** the system should apply a late-change flag,
+- **And** emit an `AppointmentRescheduled` event to the Notification Service,
-- **Then** the system should update the appointment and display the updated appointment details.
+- **And** display a confirmation message with the updated appointment details.